Virginia State

 Activity – Use the Credit Card Payments Calculator

-Lesson – Importance of Interest Rates
+Lesson – Demystifying the Impact of Interest Rates

 Comparing various options for investment and savings.
 Stock Game – Core Component